 Children’s living arrangements can vary greatly.
 In some cases children maintain a primary residence with one parent and visit regularly with the other.
-In others the children divide their time equally or approximately equally between the parents’ homes
+In others the children divide their time equally or approximately equally between their parents’ homes

-An access parent has the right to be given information regarding a child’s health, education and welfare, unless otherwise ordered by the court.
+Both parents have the right to be given information regarding a child’s health, education and welfare, unless otherwise ordered by the court.

 Source: Divorce Act s.
 16(5)

 Don’t let the court and strangers to your family decide on the parenting schedule and tell you when you see your child/ren.
 The impact on your child/ren is radically reduced when you discuss and reach your own agreement within an amicable process.